gitlabhq/omnibus-gitlab/doc/settings/database.md

 Omnibus GitLab has a bundled PostgreSQL server and PostgreSQL is the preferred database for GitLab.

-GitLab supports the following database management systems:
+GitLab supports only PostgreSQL database management system.

-- PostgreSQL
-- MySQL/MariaDB

-Thus you have three options for database servers to use with Omnibus GitLab:
+Thus you have two options for database servers to use with Omnibus GitLab:

 - Use the packaged PostgreSQL server included with GitLab Omnibus (no configuration required, recommended)
 - Use an [external PostgreSQL server](#using-a-non-packaged-postgresql-database-management-server)
-- Use an [external MySQL server with Enterprise Edition package](#using-a-mysql-database-management-server-enterprise-edition-only) (not supported in 12.1+)

-If you are planning to use MySQL/MariaDB, make sure to read the [introductory paragraph](#using-a-mysql-database-management-server-enterprise-edition-only) before proceeding, as it contains some useful information.

 ## Configuring SSL